potrebichka/kids-points-tracker/README.md

 * Amazon Market Api
 * Add state for rewards: template or use only once
 * Handle case when you don't have enough points for rewards
+* Handle history?
+Update?
+How many records to save?

 ## Available Scripts